 The rising number of Generation Y population

-Asia is where the majority of the world’s youth population is at.
-Generation Y is the most connected people on the planet, they embrace high speed internet and newest model of smartphones.
+Asia holds the majority of the world’s youth population.
+People belonging to Generation Y are the most connected people on the planet, embracing high speed internet and the newest models of smartphones.
 As such, it’s easy to predict that there’ll be a higher chance of participation in the sharing economy.

 According to the same Nielsen Survey, 35% of Generation Y globally are willing to participate in the sharing economy, as compare to Generation X at 17% and Baby Boomers at 7%.
 The survey went further to note that, Asia Pacific Generation Y population have indicated a greater willingness to participate in the sharing economy (49%) as compared to their peers in North America (18%) and Europe (17%).
 Generation Y generally values accessibility to the utilization of property, goods or services more than the need for ownership.
 Born in the era of the world-wide-web, Generation Y have a better sense of authenticity and are not easily swayed by advertising and sales puffery.

 The explosion of cheap manufactured devices and a steep drop in cost of service plans have caused the drive in smartphone uptake across Asia-Pacific.
 Although internet access in the pacific-region varies widely between urban and rural areas, the smartphone user in the region is expected to rise to 51.54 % at 1.48 billion people by 2019.

 It is common for people living in developing countries to be introduced to the internet through smartphones instead of laptops or desk computers.
 Advancement in technology, when it’s affordable, has allowed even the less developed regions to participate in sharing economy.
 In the urban Ho Chi Minh City (Vietnam), over 50 percent of its residents have already shopped online compared to 20 percent of the country’s total population.